balderdashy/sails-docs/tutorials/mongo.md

     }
     ```

+That's it!
+Lift your app again and you should be good to go.

+### Low-level MongoDB usage (advanced)

 As with all of the [Sails database adapters](https://sailsjs.com/documentation/concepts/extending-sails/adapters/available-adapters), you can use any of the [Waterline model methods](https://sailsjs.com/documentation/reference/waterline-orm/models) to interact with your models when using `sails-mongo`.

+For many apps, that's all you'll need-- from "hello world" to production.
+Even if you run into limitations, they can usually be worked around without writing Mongo-specific code.
+However, for situations when there is no alternative, it is possible to use the Mongo driver directly in your Sails app.

-You can also access the lower-level &ldquo;native&rdquo; MongoDB client to send more complex queries, using the [`.manager()` method](https://sailsjs.com/documentation/reference/waterline-orm/datastores/manager) of the [datastore instance](https://sailsjs.com/documentation/reference/application/sails-get-datastore):
+To access the lower-level &ldquo;native&rdquo; MongoDB client directly, use the [`.manager`](https://sailsjs.com/documentation/reference/waterline-orm/datastores/manager) property of the [datastore instance](https://sailsjs.com/documentation/reference/application/sails-get-datastore):

 ```js
 // Get access to the native MongoDB client via the default Sails datastore.